-Galena is a lead sulfide mineral with a chemical composition of PbS.
+Galena is a lead sulfide mineral.
 It is one of the earliest minerals used by humans.
-It is also an ore of lead metal and is mined from a large number of deposits in many countries.
+Galena is the most important lead ore mineral as well as an ore of silver, which is often found in the mineral.

-Galena mineral is often associated with sphalerite, calcite, and pyrite.
-Silver is its most common compound, followed by copper and zinc, sometimes containing iron, arsenic, bismuth, etc.
+Galena mineral is often associated with sphalerite, calcite, pyrite, and fluorite.
+Silver is its most common compound, followed by copper and zinc, sometimes containing iron, arsenic, and bismuth.

 - Galena meaning: Named by Pliny the Elder in 77-79 from the Greek "galene" meaning "lead ore".